 Sonic & Knuckles Collection

-Go to Angel Island 1, grab onto a swinging vine, and press Left, Left, Left, Right, Right, Right, Up, Up, Up.
+In Angel Island Act 1, grab onto a swinging vine, and press Left, Left, Left, Right, Right, Right, Up, Up, Up.
 A ring sound will play if you did it right.
-Press ALT + R to reset the game and from the title screen press Up to reveal "SOUND TEST" and press Enter.
+Press Alt + R to reset the game and from the title screen press Up to reveal "SOUND TEST" and press Enter.
 Press Numpad 3 to change your character.

 Debug Functions via S3K.ini